dm-advisor/data-pipeline/app/bin/README.md

 optional arguments:
   -h, --help            show this help message and exit -p PREFIX, --prefix PREFIX
-                        Prefix for use in calls to lf_perms_helper.get_table_name() method to limit the list of table namesreturned to a set that begins with the provided prefix.
+                        Prefix for use in calls to lf_perms_helper.get_table_name() method to limit the list of table names returned to a set that begins with the provided prefix.
   -s SUFFIX, --suffix SUFFIX
                         Suffix for use in calls to lf_perms_helper.get_table_name() method to limit the list of table names returned to a set that ends with the provided suffix.
   -r {us-west-1,us-east-1,us-east-2}, --region {us-west-1,us-east-1,us-east-2}